Budapest Ferris Wheel – View The City from Top

 TIP: If you are not afraid of height go up the cupola to enjoy the fantastic panoramic view.
 Ticket is only 500 HUF/adult.

 Opening hours: 01.
 October – 30.
 June: 10.00 – 16.30, 01.
 July – 30.
 September: 10.00 – 18.30.

 The large square is another spot for al fresco eating and drinking.

 It also hosts an amazing Christmas Market and Festival starting usually at the end of November.

 The neighbourhood is packed with great restaurants and terraced cafes.

 Just walk along Sas utca or Hercegprímás utca and pick a place to.
-BorKonyha, the city’s newest Michelin star awardee is definitely a good choice.
+BorKonyha, one of the city’s Michelin star awardee is definitely a good choice.

 Coffee, macaron, belgian waffles, some cakes are also available.